20 Fun Things to do in Trinidad, Cuba

 Next time you visit Cuba, head for Trinidad, in the center of the island, and experience the best things to do in Trinidad, Cuba.

-I find this picturesque destination is the most perfectly preserved colonial town in the Americas and one of Cuba’s 9 UNESCO World Heritage sites.
+I find this picturesque destination is the most perfectly preserved colonial town in the Americas.

 After a couple of days exploring this colonial town, I narrowed down the most amazing things to do in Trinidad, Cuba, and how to make the most of them.